errakeshm/errakeshm/README.md

 - 👀 I am interested in Web Application Development.
 - 🌱 In my free time, I like to do quirky things with java and javascript, solve SQL Puzzles
 - 🌱 I’m currently learning Angular, Spring, Devops.
+- 🌱 My front end journey started with developing Angular/Spring based application for Cummins.
+Since then I have had a keen interest in Front end.
 - ✨ Mostly these repositories are for self learning.